 But is it true that you didn't have the highest bid?

-So we're very excited to take that over.
+Um so we're very excited to take that over.

-And look, it's Alex Jones.
+And look, uh it's Alex Jones.

-For the September 16 hearing, Free Speech Systems could argue that the 1.4 billion plus dollar judgments are punitive beyond reason, threatening the company's existence and infringing on its ability to operate by invoking the F Eighth Amendment, Jones' advocates may argue that the fines are disproportionate to the damage caused, echoing the Trump case's logic.
+For the September 16th hearing, free speech systems could argue that the 1.4 billion plus dollar judgments are punitive beyond reason, threatening the company's existence and infringing on its ability to operate.

-Judge clears way for the Onion to revive bid for Alex Jones InfoWars and the Onion, which means Bloomberg, Every Town Gun Control Group, says they're coming back to buy it again.
+Judge clears way for the onion to revive bid for Alex Jones InfoWars and the onion, which means Bloomberg Every Town Gun Control Group, says they're coming back to buy it again.

-I wonder what magical sale that will be.
+I wonder what magical sale that'll be.

-Or do you think there'll be another magical event?
+Like the law says, or do you think there'll be another magical event?

 If Jones' attorney can expose these fines as an unconstitutional asset, it will ripple across the media landscape, protecting others from the elite's legal warfare.

-The courtroom is the arena, the Eighth Amendment is the weapon, and the fate of free expression hangs in the balance.
+And the fate of free expression hangs in the balance.

 John Bowne reporting for InfoWars.

-You just saw an ad for Methylene Blue.
+You just saw an ad for methylene blue.

-Tell people the short-term effect and then now the long-term effect.
+Tell people the short-term effect, and then now the long-term effect.

 Yeah, it gives you a good energy boost.